the-mason-jar/the-mason-jar/recipes/cocktails/bourbon/uptown-manhattan.html.md

 title: Uptown Mannhattan
 ---

-As prepared in Hayes Valley at Absinthe -- The 'Uptown' Manhattan.
+As prepared in Hayes Valley at Absinthe -- the 'Uptown' Manhattan.

 Ingredients